w3f/polkadot-wiki/docs/learn/learn-transaction-fees.md

 To learn more about the motivation of a weight fee, check out this [Substrate doc](https://docs.substrate.io/v3/concepts/weight/) on weights.
-The base fee is the minimum a user pays for a transaction.

 The length fee is a per-byte fee multiplier for the size of the transaction in bytes.